 World Vision International has been working with faith leaders on topics of child protection since its establishment in 1950 and has seen the importance of such engagement for long-term impact on the promotion of community-based child protection.
 According to World Vision in Lebanon, the role of religious leaders is of particular importance in the Middle East, the region that saw the birth of Judaism, Christianity and Islam.
 Religious leaders in the region have strong influence and reach over their communities, especially because the constitutional frameworks of most Middle Eastern countries are based on religion, with Sharia law generally given authority in many Arab States.
 In countries such as Lebanon, the religious courts play an important role in handling personal disputes from birth to death, particularly with regard to family matters.
-As such, engaging with religious leaders in such a context seems essential to ensuring the protection and promotion of children rights.50
+As such, engaging with religious leaders in such a context seems essential to ensuring the protection and promotion of children rights.

-Overall, there is still little awareness today about the positive role many religious communities are playing in the area of child protection, and some secular organizations have even expressed reluctance to partner with them.51 One regional study from South Asia focusing on the engagement of religious leaders and communities in combating violence against children commented:
+Overall, there is still little awareness today about the positive role many religious communities are playing in the area of child protection, and some secular organizations have even expressed reluctance to partner with them.
+One regional study from South Asia focusing on the engagement of religious leaders and communities in combating violence against children commented:

-Despite the potential opportunities presented by partnering with religious leaders, a number of concerns frequently negatively affect their relationships with secular actors, such as the fear that they may favour those with similar religious beliefs.52 religious institutions have become well known.
-As was pointed out by the recent study developed by the Joint Learning Initiative for Faith and Local Communities, the complex reality is that religious communities must have a role in ending violence, while at the same time some are in fact perpetuating violence against children.53 In the consultations for the Study, it was commented that the reluctance of some organizations to work with religious groups is justified because: (1) some clergy have perpetrated abuses against children; and (2) some religious leaders still regard violent forms of discipline against children as necessary.
+Despite the potential opportunities presented by partnering with religious leaders, a number of concerns frequently negatively affect their relationships with secular actors, such as the fear that they may favour those with similar religious beliefs.

+On the other hand, there is today a great deal of discussion and a plethora of perspectives on the role of religion in light of the abuses that have been perpetrated by some clergy members belonging to major religions, as well as the misuse of religion by extremists groups that advocate violence in the name of religion in many parts of the world.
+Reports of sexual abuse of children in religious institutions have become well known.
+As was pointed out by the recent study developed by the Joint Learning Initiative for Faith and Local Communities, the complex reality is that religious communities must have a role in ending violence, while at the same time some are in fact perpetuating violence against children.
+In the consultations for the Study, it was commented that the reluctance of some organizations to work with religious groups is justified because: (1) some clergy have perpetrated abuses against children; and (2) some religious leaders still regard violent forms of discipline against children as necessary.